jdpalmer/json/README.md

 ## Encoding JSON

 While json.hpp can encode json from `Value` objects, this is not intended to be a significant use case.
-It will be typically be more code efficient to provide your own object serialization.
+It will typically be more code efficient to provide your own object serialization.
 That being said, `Value` objects are recursively serialized using the standard stream output operator: